ISA-Principles/isa-principles.org/reasoning.md

    requires two different types of integration.
 Also there might be different cases in the same system where e.g. synchronous and asynchronous integration might be useful.

-5. *Communication* defines the low-level protocol that modules use to interact.
+   *Communication* defines the low-level protocol that modules use to interact.
 Of course there is a relation between communication and integration.
 But e.g. REST allows for synchronous as well as asynchronous communication.
 Just as with integration, one option for communication might not be sufficient.
-   Users should not have to log in to each module but rather log in once to the whole system.
-   So transferring authentication information including the principals and their roles is part of the standardization, too.
-   Authorization is so closely
-   linked to the domain logic that it should be done in each module.
-   Therefore it is up to each module to allow access or specific actions.
    For communication as well as integration the principles only take into account the communication among modules inside the system.
 Communication to other systems might be done with a